Macad3D/UserGuide/docs/Scripting/Example_CreatingInteractiveTools.md

 ```

 ## Create the Tool
 All interactions in the workspace are driven by a tool class, which we need to implement in our script.
 It is derived from the abstract class @Macad.Interaction.Tool.
-There is only one function which must be implemented (@Macad.Interaction.Tool.Start) and which is called when our tool is being started.
+There override at least the function @Macad.Interaction.Tool.OnStart which is called when our tool is being started.

 ```cs
 public class HoleOnFaceTool : Tool